pivotal/docs-tap/scst-policy/install-sigstore-stack.hbs.md

 To add other OIDC Issuers, configure `fulcio-config` further.

 Apart from `Kubernetes API ServiceAccount token`, the other `OIDCIssuers` require access to external services.
-Therefore, in an air-gapped environment, these `OIDCIssuers` need to be removed.
+In an air-gapped environment, you must remove these `OIDCIssuers`.

-Additionally, the correct [MetaIssuers](#sigstore-metaissuers) may need to be added for the respective IaaS environment.
+You can add the correct [MetaIssuers](#sigstore-metaissuers) for the respective IaaS environment.

-A `config_json` will be constructed and then applied to the `release-fulcio.yaml`.
+A `config_json` is constructed and then applied to the `release-fulcio.yaml`.

 ### <a id='sigstore-oidcissuer'></a> OIDCIssuer